-The NPPF states that applications for planning permission must be determined in accordance wit considerations indicate otherwise.
-Para 14 sets out a general presumption in favour of sustainable d proposals which accord with the development plan should be approved without delay.
+The NPPF states that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
+Para 14 sets out a general presumption in favour of sustainable development and states that development proposals which accord with the development plan should be approved without delay.

-Three dimensions of sustainability given in paragraph 7 are to be sought jointly: economic (by ensuravailable in the right places and at the right time to support growth and innovation); social (p environments with accessible local services); and environmental (contributing to, protecting an environment) whilst paragraph 10 advises that plans and decisions need to take local circumstance different opportunities for achieving sustainable development in different areas.
+Three dimensions of sustainability given in paragraph 7 are to be sought jointly: economic (by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation); social (providing housing, creating high quality environments with accessible local services); and environmental (contributing to, protecting and enhancing natural, built and historic environment) whilst paragraph 10 advises that plans and decisions need to take local circumstances into account, so they respond to the different opportunities for achieving sustainable development in different areas.

-Paragraph 49 of the NPPF states that housing applications should be considered in the context of the development.
-Relevant policies for the supply of housing should not be considered up-to-date if the lo demonstrate a five year supply of deliverable sites.
-Where policies are considered out-of-date plannin the adverse impact significantly and demonstrably outweighs the benefits when assessed against the in the NPPF indicate development should be restricted (paragraph 14).
+Paragraph 49 of the NPPF states that housing applications should be considered in the context of the presumption in favour of sustainable development.
+Relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five year supply of deliverable sites.
+Where policies are considered out-of-date planning permission should be granted unless the adverse impact significantly and demonstrably outweighs the benefits when assessed against the NPPF as a whole, or if specific policies in the NPPF indicate development should be restricted (paragraph 14).

-Paragraph 58 of the National Planning Policy Framework states that planning policies and decisions s
+Paragraph 58 of the National Planning Policy Framework states that planning policies and decisions should aim to ensure that developments:

-- will function well and add to the overall quality of the area, not just for the short term but over the life - establish a strong sense of place, using streetscapes and buildings to create attractive and comfor - respond to local character and history, and reflect the identity of local surroundings and materials, appropriate innovation; - create safe and accessible environments where crime and disorder, and the fear of crime, do not u cohesion; and - are visually attractive as a result of good architecture and appropriate landscaping.
+- will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - establish a strong sense of place, using streetscapes and buildings to create attractive and comfortable places to live, work and visit; - respond to local character and history, and reflect the identity of local surroundings and materials, while not preventing or discouraging appropriate innovation; - create safe and accessible environments where crime and disorder, and the fear of crime, do not undermine quality of life or community cohesion; and - are visually attractive as a result of good architecture and appropriate landscaping.

-Paragraph 187 of the NPPF states that, "Local planning authorities should look for solutions rather tha level should seek to approve applications for sustainable development where possible.
-Local planning applicants to secure developments that improve the economic, social and environmental conditions of
+Paragraph 187 of the NPPF states that, "Local planning authorities should look for solutions rather than problems, and decision takers at every level should seek to approve applications for sustainable development where possible.
+Local planning authorities should work pro-actively with applicants to secure developments that improve the economic, social and environmental conditions of the area."

-Paragraph 197 of the NPPF states that "in assessing and determining development proposals, local p presumption in favour of sustainable development."
+Paragraph 197 of the NPPF states that "in assessing and determining development proposals, local planning authorities should apply the presumption in favour of sustainable development."